Part A (i): Pupil Premium Strategy Plan

 Statement of Intent

-Our intention is that all pupils, irrespective of their background or the challenges they face, make +1 progress and achieve high attainment across the curriculum.
+Our intention is that all pupils, irrespective of their background or the challenges they face, make good progress and attain well across the curriculum.
 This strategy runs from September 2023 to July 2026, but is reviewed regularly and at least yearly.

 The focus of our pupil premium strategy is to support disadvantaged pupils to achieve that goal, including progress for those who are already high attainers.
 We will consider the challenges faced by vulnerable pupils, such as those who have a social worker and young carers.
 The activity we have outlined in this statement is also intended to support their needs, regardless of whether they are disadvantaged or not.